makoConstruct/termpose/README.md

 ## Termpose - a sensitive markup language

-Termpose is an extremely flexible markup language with an elegant syntax.
+Termpose is an extremely flexible markup language with an elegant whitespace syntax.

 Termpose data, once parsed, is very simple to work with.
 It doesn't have maps and numbers.
 It only has lists and strings.
-APIs are provided for type-checking-translating into types like maps and numbers, of course, but the way you use the data doesn't constrain the way you might represent it.
+APIs are provided for type-checking-translating into types like maps and numbers, but the format itself does not impose.
+The only characters termpose applies special meaning to are `":() `.
+The rest are yours to use as you please.

-Termpose's advantage is its supreme writability.
-Termpose is minimal and flexible enough that if you wanted to make a programming language, but couldn't be bothered writing a parser, you could just use Termpose, and it wouldn't be all that bad.
-IMO, it would end up nicer than most lisps.

 Here's an example of the kind data I store in termpose.
 This is very similar to the save format of a game I'm working on:
 ```